jburzynski/TypeGenDocs/source/cli.rst

 strictNullChecks             false                           Whether to enable TypeScript2 strict null checking mode functionality.

 csNullableTranslation        ""                              **Only for strict null checking**.
 Determines how C# nullable property types will be translated to TypeScript by default.
 Possible values: "null", "undefined", "null|undefined" or "".

+defaultValuesForTypes        null                            Object containing a map of default values for the specified TypeScript types (example below)

+customTypeMappings           null                            Object containing a map of custom [C# to TypeScript] type mappings (example below)
 ============================ =============================== ===================

 (*) Converter chain is an array of converter class names.
 The rules for specifying converter chains are as follows: